-EORTC ‘s research into adult Leukemia is mainly concerned with improving the outcomes of patients with leukemias or related hematologic malignancies.
+EORTC Leukemia Group is mainly concerned with improving the outcome of adult patients with leukemias or related haematological malignancies.
 We operate through clinical trials, such as large standard-practice changing phase III studies, and run strong translational research programmes analysing epigenetic therapy in acute myeloid leukemia or myelodysplastic syndrome.
 EORTC works in collaboration with other national and international study groups, particularly the GIMEMA.
 We are also developing robust survivorship studies, taking advantage of the large number of patients already included in phase III research.

 Related NewsAll news